gavlegoat/simulation/README.md

 sources and resistors are supported.

-The `Parser` module currently has nothing in it but will eventually take netlist files and creat circuits for the `Solver` module.
+The `Parser` module currently has nothing in it but will eventually take netlist files and create circuits for the `Solver` module.